jworch/HumanDataGen/README.md

 HumanDataGen
 ============
-This content of this repository is based on the work of
+ The content of this repository is based on the work of

   * Koen Buys,